TINTIN AND MISCHIEF

 The grim setting of Maledictio Existentiae is offset by a grim comedy ranging from slapstick, irony, and Gallows Humor.

-Despite "good feels" reigning supreme, I still think a good laugh comes at the expense of others or yourself.
+Despite "good feelings" reigning supreme in this day and age, I still think a good laugh comes at the expense of others or yourself.

-When it comes to the setting of Maledictio Existentiae, the comedy takes Herge's sense of humor in a darker direction, often laughing at the grim misforturne that befalls others for sake of irony.
+When it comes to the setting of Maledictio Existentiae, the comedy takes Herge's sense of humor in a darker direction, often laughing at the grim misfortune that befalls others for sake of irony.

 As one might expect, the world is not a pretty place once you get into the nitty-gritty corners of the earth.
-Many nihilistic ideas permiate modern society, but none so prevelant as the idea of the smallness of the Human race in the universe.
+Many nihilistic ideas permeate modern society, but none so prevalent as the idea of the smallness of the Human race in the universe.

-From "The Call of Cthulu" to "The Shadow over Insmuth," The writings of H.P.
-Lovecraft have been a integral inspirtation for the setting of Maledictio Existentiae.
+From "The Call of Cthulhu" to "The Shadow over Innsmouth," The writings of H.P.
+Lovecraft have been an integral inspiration for the setting of Maledictio Existentiae.
 A setting rife not only with wars and conflict between groups, nations, and whole races of people.
 But also subject to the whims and manipulations of gods far beyond the understanding of even the most learned theologian in this world.

 LOVECRAFTIAN HORROR